seqscope/NovaScope-exemplary-downstream-analysis/docs/Seurat/step2b-seurat.md

 ### step 2b.2 Manually select the cutoffs.

-Review the density plots from the `step2b-Seurat-01-hexagon.sh` and select a threshold for nFeature_RNA while specifying the ranges for x and y.
+Review the density plots from the `step2b-Seurat-01-hexagon.sh` and select a threshold for nFeature_RNA.
+It is optional to define x y ranges.
 Add those variables to the `input_data_and_params` file.

 Regarding to the thresholds for nFeature_RNA, we applied a cutoff of nFeature_RNA_cutoff=500 for deep sequencing data, and nFeature_RNA_cutoff=100 for shallow sequencing data.